 OK, I think I have sufficiently beaten that dead horse!

 Websites to Get You Started

 There are several websites you can research to see which would be a good fit for you.
+If you really want to learn to profit by freelancing, this is the place to start.
 Let’s take a look at a few. (click on the company name below to go to their website)

 Upwork: formerly known as oDesk and also bought Elance; there are multiple opportunities for all types of professionals; they have 4 million clients looking for freelancers; you will submit a profile and this comes directly from the site: The best profiles are complete, well-written, error-free, and feature a professional, friendly looking picture.